exoplatform/exo-documentation/docs/GettingStarted.rst

 Different views are available from News application so you can easily find pinned articles, your posted articles, your scheduled articles, your drafts or your archived articles.

-To display the pinned news list, all you have to do is to choose this option from the dropdown menu of the application topbar.
+To display the pinned news list, select this option from the dropdown menu of the application topbar.

 |image192|